wootencl/apidocs-v4/source/includes/_claimstatus.md

 tracking_id | Optional: The payer's claim tracking id.
 Specify a tracking id to refine the search criteria for a specific claim. trading_partner_id | Unique id for the intended trading partner, as specified by the Trading Partners endpoint.

-> Example claims status response when the trading partner is unable to locate any matching claims
+> Example claims status response when the trading partner is unable to locate any matching claims:

 ```shell
 {